AnonymousForConference/NeurIPS2021/README.md

 - Data will be downloaded to folder 'data'.
 - Result will be recorded to folder 'Results'.

-## Pre-trained Models

-You can download pretrained models here:

-- [My awesome model](https://drive.google.com/mymodel.pth) trained on ImageNet using parameters x,y,z.

->📋  Give a link to where/how the pretrained models can be downloaded and how they were trained (if applicable).
-Alternatively you can have an additional column in your results table with a link to the models.

 ## Results

 Our model achieves the following performance on active learning settings: